jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `04-analysis/deep/eager/superreference_mapping/output`

-To generate breadth and depth statistics for each species reference in the super-reference we can use bedtools, using the BED coordinates as provided by the `02-scripts.backup/099-collapse_fastas.sh` script.
+To generate breadth and depth statistics for each species reference in the super-reference we can use `bedtools`, using the BED coordinates as provided by the `02-scripts.backup/099-collapse_fastas.sh` script.

 ```bash